Overview

 • Ocean Avenue speed management improvements

-The projects selected to advance will be subject to additional design and outreach before being implemented.
-Transportation Authority staff concluded with next steps for the project, which include finalizing concept recommendations, developing cost estimates, and developing a final report by Spring 2023.
+Transportation Authority staff concluded with next steps for the project, which include finalizing concept recommendations, developing cost estimates, and developing a final report by summer 2023.

 Get email updates on this project